mattsaxon/HASS-Jablotron80/README.md

     code_disarm_required: True
 ```

-Note 1: Because my serial cable presents as a HID device there format is /dev/hidraw[x], others that present as serial may be at /dev/ttyUSB0 or similar.
+Note 1: Because my serial cable presents as a HID device the format is /dev/hidraw[x], others that present as serial may be at /dev/ttyUSB0 or similar.
 Use the following command line to identity the appropriate device

 ```
 $ dmesg | grep usb